- About Soka University

 (3) Strengthening the acquisition of external funds

-We will consider measures to encourage applying for competitive funds, including scientific research fees.
-We will also prioritize the strengthening of functions to enrich the content of various seminars and to strengthen the review process of application documents.
-We will also aim to establish systems that support researchers who apply for large-scale projects or events, in order to promote large-scale research and globalization.
+We will consider measures to encourage faculty members to actively apply for competitive funds including the Grants-in-Aid for Scientific Research (kakenhi).
+We will also prioritize the strengthening of a system to provide seminars with more varied and improve the content and to review application documents.
+In addition, we will aim to establish a system to support researchers who apply for large-scale projects and to promote large-scale and international research activities.

 (4) Strengthening the research foundation

-Other efforts will include discussions on improving our support system for young researchers and PhD students in order to foster outstanding researchers that can shoulder the next generation.
+Other efforts will include discussions on improving our support system for young researchers and Ph.D. students in doctoral programs in order to foster outstanding researchers for the next generation.

 (5) Promoting appropriate research activities

-(2) Fostering “capable individuals that can contribute to the achievement of the UN SDGs” and establishing and expanding the “network of students, experts, and practitioners of the SDGs”
+(2) Fostering capable individuals that can contribute to the achievement of the SDGs while establishing and expanding a network of students, experts, and practitioners of the SDGs

-We will foster capable individuals that can contribute to the achievement of the UN SDGs, including high school and college students, and members of society, as well as experts, practitioners, and members of society outside the university.
-These will be individuals who all aim to work in international institutions in the future and build their networks.
-In this academic year, we will hold dialogues with the purpose of establishing such a network.
+We will foster capable individuals that can contribute to the achievement of the SDGs such as high school students, college students, and members of society who aim to work at an international organization in the future, and together build a network with experts and practitioners outside the university.
+In this academic year, we will hold dialogue sessions for the purpose of establishing such a network.

 (3) Strengthening cooperation with various UN institutions

-We will promote cooperative projects, including internships, and strengthen cooperation with UN institutions such as the UNDP, UNHCR, and FAO.
-We will play a leading role in UN SDG promotion as a university that participates in UN Academic Impact and as a platform for the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS).
-Also, through the activities of ASPUnivNet, a university network supporting UNESCO schools, we will also contribute to ESD education, centering on the Tama area of the Kanto plains in Japan, including Hachioji City.
+We will strengthen cooperation with UN institutions such as the United Nations Development Programme (UNDP), the United Nations High Commissioner for Refugees (UNHCR), and the Food and Agriculture Organization of the United Nations (FAO) and promote cooperative projects including internships.
+Also, we will play a leading role in promoting initiatives to achieve the SDGs as a participating university of the UN Academic Impact and the UNU SDG-University Platform (SDG-UP) of the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS).
+Through the activities of ASPUnivNet, a university network supporting UNESCO schools, we will also contribute to the field of Education for Sustainable Development (ESD) centering on the Tama area of the Kanto region in Japan which includes Hachioji City.

-We will announce our “Climate Emergency Declaration of Soka University,” and begin energy planning that aims to achieve 100% recyclable energy by 2050.
-We will also promote the 4Rs and ethical consumption toward carbon neutralization.
-We will also aim to establish the Sustainable Campus Discussion Committee as well as the “Soka University Sustainable Managements Declaration.”
+We plan to announce a “Climate Emergency Declaration at Soka University” and begin energy planning that aims to achieve 100% renewable energy by 2050.
+We will also promote the 4Rs (refuse, reduce, reuse, and recycle) and ethical consumption toward a carbon-neutral society.
+In addition, we will proceed with our preparation to establish the Sustainable Campus Discussion Committee (tentative English name) as well as to announce the “Soka University Sustainable Management Declaration.”

 - 4. Diversity